JirawatChayayan/robot_rmf_simmulation/README.md

 **Starting control robot by RMF panel [here](https://open-rmf.github.io/rmf-panel-js/)**
 ![image](https://github.com/user-attachments/assets/80ca5381-2109-4fb9-bd51-f22ccc72ca12)

+# Usage

 Please try to play with Loop mode for Derivery mode not yet implement Pls try to following this image for testing
 ![image](https://github.com/user-attachments/assets/fea9140f-ea4b-496f-9d6f-eb364b6d4c99)

 some robot will move to goal like this
 ![image](https://github.com/user-attachments/assets/7f59f51b-dda3-4bb1-8502-6bde016594a9)

+# Conclusion

+The Robot Fleet Management System project serves as a foundational framework for multi-robot coordination using ROS 2 Humble.
+With this system, various environments like warehouses and factories can benefit from automated robotic fleets.
+It provides scalability, flexibility, and adaptability through the use of open-source tools, and offers room for further improvements, including dynamic task allocation and real-world deployment.
+By leveraging the contributions from TurtleBot3 and Open RMF, the system is designed for both research and practical application.